US and Germany: How to deal with the last Holocaust perpetrators | DW | 03.04.2021

 The case of former Nazi guard Friedrich Karl B. underlines the disconnect between how the US and Germany deal with Holocaust perpetrators.
 The 95-year-old will now live out the rest of his days in Germany in peace.

-B. had admitted to having served as a camp guard, but he told German authorities late last year, that he hadn't seen any abuse of prisoners, hadn't known of any deaths among the inmates, and had not been posted to guard the evacuation marches of the camp.
+B. had admitted to having served as a camp guard, but he told German authorities in 2020 that he hadn't seen any abuse of prisoners, hadn't known of any deaths among the inmates and had not been posted to guard the evacuation marches of the camp.
 There are no surviving witnesses to give testimony.

 B., who had been living in the US since 1959, is now likely to spend the rest of his life in Germany.

-But the German authorities' reluctance to confront the case is not a singular incident: In the last four decades, the US has deported 70 aging Nazi perpetrators to Germany, and the vast majority have never faced a German court.
+German authorities' reluctance to confront the case is not a singular incident: In the past four decades, the US has deported 70 aging Nazi perpetrators to Germany, and the vast majority have never faced a German court.

-Many, like the Polish-born Jakiw Palij, a 95-year-old SS collaborator who was deported to Germany in 2018 after a long diplomatic battle over where he should be sent, simply end up living out their final days in a care home at the expense of Germany's national insurance system.
+Many, such as the Polish-born Jakiw Palij, a 95-year-old SS collaborator who was deported to Germany in 2018 after a long diplomatic battle over where he should be sent, simply end up living out their final days in a care home at the expense of the national insurance system.

 But Germany has no law specifically covering participating in the Holocaust.
 Decades after the war, ex-Nazis can now only be tried now for murder or accessory to murder.
 The statute of limitations on all other relevant crimes — rape, kidnapping, torture, manslaughter — have long since expired.
 And finding proof for specific crimes is hard.